Killing Bed Bugs 101: The Do’s and Don’ts

-Let’s face it, no one wants to find bed bugs in their home ̶ or anywhere else for that matter!
-However, these tiny invaders can find their way into virtually anywhere: offices, schools, dormitories, retirement homes, correctional facilities, and manufacturing facilities.
-If it’s inhabited by humans, chances are good that that bed bugs will make an unwanted appearance at some time or another.
+No one wants to find bed bugs in their home ̶ or anywhere else for that matter!
+However, these tiny invaders are found across the world and make their way into everything from homes and offices to retail stores, schools, taxi cabs and bus stations.
+If it’s inhabited by humans, chances are good that bed bugs will show up eventually.

 Bed Bugs: The Equal Opportunity Pest

-Actually, bed bugs are one of the most challenging and hard-to-control pests.
-According to one reliable source, at least 20% of Americans have encountered bed bugs in their homes, offices, and in hotels and sundry other places.
+According to one reliable source, at least 20% of Americans have encountered bed bugs in their homes, offices, and in hotels and other places.
 In other words, bed bugs are equal opportunity pests; no one, and no place, is immune.